VermeilChan/MetalSlug6Font/README.md

 ## Features

 - Convert text into captivating images with the iconic Metal Slug font style.
-- Support for uppercase and lowercase alphabets (A-Z, a-z), numbers (0-9), and symbols.
+- Support for Uppercase and Lowercase Alphabets (A-Z, a-z), Numbers (0-9), and Symbols.
-  For more information, see [Supported Characters](#supported-characters).
+  For more information, see [SUPPORTED.md](SUPPORTED.md).

 **Note:** The MetalSlugFont style may not be compatible with all fonts.
-Some fonts may lack certain features such as uppercase and lowercase letters (A-Z, a-z), numbers (0-9), or symbols.
+Some fonts may lack certain features such as Uppercase and Lowercase Letters (A-Z, a-z), Numbers (0-9), or Symbols.

-## Supported Characters

-Explore the comprehensive list of supported characters in [SUPPORTED.md](SUPPORTED.md).

 ## Preview Fonts